-View all outlets' status.
+• View all outlets' status.

 If any outlet sensor enters the alarmed state, it is highlighted in yellow or red.
-See Yellow- or Red-Highlighted Sensors (on page 147).
+See Yellow- or Red-Highlighted Sensors (on page 143).

-Perform actions on all or multiple outlets simultaneously by using the setup/power-control icons on the top-right corner.
-Note that only outlet-switching capable models show the
+• Perform actions on all or multiple outlets simultaneously by using the setup/power-control icons on the top-right corner.

 Note that only outlet-switching capable models show the power-control buttons, and you must have the Switch Outlet permission for performing outlet-switching operations.
+PX2-1000 series does not have power-control buttons.